somatechlat/somafractalmemory/docs/ARCHITECTURE.md

 ## Runtime surfaces and canonical entrypoints

 This architecture runs in multiple canonical modes for contributors and CI.
-We use Docker Compose profiles so you can start only what you need:
+We use Docker Compose profiles with automatic port assignment to avoid conflicts:

-- Local stack (Docker Compose — profile driven):
+- Local stack (Docker Compose — profile driven with automatic port assignment):
    - Core (recommended developer local‑prod): starts the minimal, real E2E pipeline required for integration testing and development: API, Consumer, Kafka (KRaft), Postgres, Redis and Qdrant.
+      - Start (automatic port assignment): `./scripts/assign_ports_and_start.sh` or `make setup-dev`
-      - Start: `docker compose --profile core up -d`
+      - Start (manual): `docker compose --profile core up -d`
       - Stop: `docker compose --profile core down`
+      - **Port Assignment**: Memory API fixed on 9595, all infrastructure ports auto-assigned to avoid conflicts
    - Shared infra (external/shared infra for multi‑project development): starts only the infra components (Kafka/Postgres/Redis/Qdrant) on a shared network so multiple apps can attach to the same infra.
       - Start: `docker compose --profile shared up -d`
    - Consumer only (when you want to run workers without the API locally):